-RURAL DAM SAVES TIME & MONEY WITH CRADLEPOINT COR IBR600 PRIMARY M2M-IOT CONNECTION
+RURAL DAM SAVES TIME & MONEY WITH CRADLEPOINT COR SERIES PRIMARY M2M-IOT CONNECTION

 Situated in the Northwest, ACS faces a number of challenges that range from the economics of supporting a diverse customer base (i.e. private home owner associations to large municipalities) to developing meaningful and engaged SCADA systems within rural areas.
 In the case of water management, administrators traditionally monitor the quality and levels of water in wells and reservoirs through time-consuming travel to remote areas, onsite surveillance, and manual processes.
 The power of introducing wireless connectivity can be summarized in the short example below.